ros-navigation/docs.nav2.org/configuration/packages/configuring-regulated-pp.rst

 If you use the Dynamic Window Pure Pursuit Controller algorithm or software from this repository, please cite this work in your papers:

-- F. Ohnishi, M. Takahashi, `Dynamic Window Pure Pursuit Considering Velocity and Acceleration Constraints <TODO>`_. arxiv, 2026.
+- F. Ohnishi, M. Takahashi, `DWPP: Dynamic Window Pure Pursuit Considering Velocity and Acceleration Constraints <https://arxiv.org/abs/2601.15006>`_. arXiv:2601.15006., 2026.

 Regulated Pure Pursuit Parameters
 *********************************